 Working with steps of light

-That is, we always talk about going up N steps of light or going down N steps of light, we always refer to variations in the amount of light, not the absolute amount.
+We always talk about going up to N steps of light or going down N steps of light; we still refer to variations in the amount of light, not the absolute amount.

 - The aperture of the diaphragm